bwilliams4428/AWS-Projects/AWS-WordPress/README.md

  ![](https://github.com/bwilliams4428/AWS-Projects/blob/main/AWS-WordPress/Images/EC216.PNG)

  - This image/AMI will be used by the Auto Scaling group to launch identical Webserver instances

+ - Restart the Webserver EC2 instance once the image/AMI has been created

 # 7 Auto Scaling Group & Load Balancer